Thana1977/CV/README.md

 The project contains the following files and folders:

+- pages/ Afolder containing html files
+- css/ - A folder containing multiple CSS files for specific parts of the website.
+- fonts/ - A folder that contains custom fonts used throughout the website.
+- bilder/ - A folder containing images used on the website.
+- README.md - Project documentation.

+## pages files

 - index.html - The main homepage of the CV website.
 - über_mich.html - The "About Me" page, providing personal information.
 - fähigkeiten.html - The "Skills" page, highlighting key abilities.
 - berufserfahrung.html - The "Work Experience" page, detailing professional experience.
-- css/ - A folder containing multiple CSS files for specific parts of the website.
-- fonts/ - A folder that contains custom fonts used throughout the website.
-- bilder/ - A folder containing images used on the website.
-- README.md - Project documentation.

 ## CSS Files